zensoup/fhirbug/docs/quickstart.rst

     =====================   ==============      ==================

-Mapping in fhirball is pretty straightforward.
+Mapping in fhirbug is pretty straightforward.
 All we need to do is:

 1. Subclass the model class, inheriting from FhirBaseModel
 2. Add a member class called **FhirMap**